 Data Vault 2.0 – data model

-After the first part of the article series about Data Vault where we introduced the concept and the basicis of its architecture, we return to you with more in-depth look into data modeling.
-We will analyze concepts such as Business keys (BKEYs), hash keys (HKEYs), Hash diff (HDIF) and more!
+After the first part of the article series about Data Vault where I introduced the concept and the basicis of its architecture, I return to you with more in-depth look into data modeling.
+I will analyze concepts such as Business keys (BKEYs), hash keys (HKEYs), Hash diff (HDIF) and more!

 Data Vault – technical columns